aibaniz/calligraphy-across-caliphates/README.md

 ## Features

-- **Interactive Timeline:** Explore when each calligraphy style emerged and evolved.
+- **Timeline:** Explore when each calligraphy style emerged and evolved.
 - **Style Galleries:** Browse curated examples of Kufic, Naskh, Thuluth, and more.
 - **Contextual Essays:** Learn about the cultural and historical significance of each script.
 - **Open Access References:** Links to digitized collections (e.g., The Met, Library of Congress).